paweloczadly/oczadly.io/content/posts/2025-09-26-azure-iac-built-for-your-needs/index.en.md

 ---
 title: "Azure IaC built for your needs"
 subtitle: "Architectural patterns.
 A foundation to scale — powered by OpenTofu and AVM."
+series: ["Infrastructure at scale with Azure and OpenTofu"]
 date: 2025-09-26
 description: "Architectural patterns.
 A foundation to scale — powered by OpenTofu and AVM."
 draft: false